 Once the spacer trim is installed, go back and screw all your cabinets together, and to the base support.
 Then, install the cabinet doors.

-STEP 3: INSTALL FLOOR TRIM
+STEP 3: INSTALL THE FLOOR TRIM

 Like I mentioned, we also installed two air vents for our HVAC to push the air out from under the bench.

-STEP 4: BUILD AN UPHOLSTERED SEAT
+STEP 4: BUILD AN UPHOLSTERED BENCH SEAT

 We started by simply cutting 3/4″ plywood to the size of the bench (we needed two pieces because our seat is longer than 8′) and pocket-hole screwing it together.

 Then, we cut 3″ high-density upholstery foam to that same size.